 5. Christmas Shows

 We love to see Christmas Shows together whether it is the Nutcracker, a holiday movie, or the children’s orchestra and band performance.
-Sometimes, we even get to enjoy a school holiday performance of songs and that is always a wonderful treat.
+Sometimes, we even get to enjoy a school holiday performance and that is always a wonderful treat.

 List Of 25 More Family Christmas Traditions